IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The Authorization Server SHALL include the HTTP *Cache-Control* response header field with value *no-store* and the *Pragma* response header field value *no-cache* to the access token response [OAuth 2.1, Section 4.2.3].

-A non-normative example of the access token response MAY look like:
+A non-normative example of the access token response is as follows:

 ```
 HTTP/1.1 200 OK